 If static bins are generated on the feature class and you set a definition query or use a time or range slider on the current map view, the layer does not use the cached statistics.
-Instead, it generates summary statistics dynamically using the definition query, current time, or current range.
+Instead, it generates summary statistics dynamically by taking the definition query, current time, or current range into consideration.

 Manage the binning cache